settylab/atac_metacell_utilities/README.md

 For even more control, the `--allowed-rules` argument can be used to pass a space-separated list of rules that are allowed to run.
 This is helpful when trying to avoid re-running time-intensive rules such as `fimo` and `gp_corr` when calling `all` or individual rules that get inputs from upstream rules.

-For example, the following will run/re-run the `chromvar` rule any of the allowed rules if necessary.
-This is useful if you have the `fimo` matrices already computed and do not want to run that rule.
+For example, the following will run/re-run the `chromvar` rule and any of the allowed rules if necessary.
 ```
 snakemake --cores 1 chromvar --allowed_rules peak_tf compute_ins_chip prep_chromvar
 ```

 ### Submitting to Slurm
-We can submit jobs to the cluster non-interactively by creating a shell script calling `snakemake`.
-An template script is shown below
+To run this pipeline non-interactively on a cluster using the Slurm job manager, create a shell script calling `snakemake`.
+An template script is shown below.

-Output (stdout and stderr) captured by Slurm is written to a `.log` file, specified with the `--output` option.

-Here:

 * `$1` : name of `snakemake` rule to run
 * `$2` : number of cores to use